CIVIC ART BUREAU

 Hilary Wardaugh: A Meditation of Death

-Hilary WardaughA meditation of death, 2024digital print on photo rag paper, 81 x 142 cm$2000 Hilary Wardaugh’s photographic work A Meditation of death draws from Maranasati meditation, confronting mortality and violence suffered by the Palestinian people.
-Through meticulous stencil work and lumen prints, it challenges war’s false resolutions and the ongoing genocide.
-This work urges Hilary Wardaugh: A Meditation of Death
+Hilary WardaughA meditation of death, 2024digital print on photo rag paper, 81 x 142 cm$2000 SOLD – proceeds to UNICEF Hilary Wardaugh’s photographic work A Meditation of death draws from Maranasati meditation, confronting mortality and violence suffered by the Palestinian people.
+Through meticulous stencil work and lumen prints, it challenges war’s false resolutions and the Hilary Wardaugh: A Meditation of Death

 Jonas Balsaitis: #LIVEWIRE